Everything PR News

 The verdict

 Meta operates the most fully documented platform-privacy arc in technology industry history.
-The regulatory record across 17 years includes the largest U.S. privacy fine, the largest European data-protection fine, the largest U.S. privacy class-action settlement, multiple whistleblower disclosures, and now an unresolved AI training data dispute that will shape the next decade.
+The regulatory record includes the largest U.S. privacy fine, the largest European data-protection fine, the largest U.S. privacy class-action settlement, and multiple whistleblower disclosures.

 EPR Editorial Team